The Difference Between ICF Accreditation And ICF Membership

 • Join a local ICF chapter to meet coaches in your city/country.

-ICF MEMBERSHIP
+THE ICF MEMBERSHIP

-The ICF membership is a different process with different requirements and benefits.
 To join the ICF, a coach needs to meet at least one of the following requirements:

 • Have completed a coach specific training of at least 60 hours,